- Home

 - Visit Our Botanical Cactus Garden

-Lights of Love has ended for 2024.
-Please check back in early 2025 for the latest information.
+Our Lights of Love event has ended for 2025.
+Check back in early 2026 for next year's details!

 The Garden is located at 2 Cactus Garden Drive, Henderson, NV 89014.

-This year, a $2 entrance fee per person is required and 100% of the proceeds will be donated to HELP of Southern Nevada and Three Square Food Bank.
+This year, a $3 entrance fee per person is required and 100% of the proceeds will be donated to HELP of Southern Nevada and Three Square Food Bank.
 The entrance fee can be paid with either cash or credit card.
+Children under two and adults 65+ receive free admission.

-Dogs & other pets are not allowed in the cactus garden.
+Please note, dogs & other pets are not allowed in the Cactus Garden.

 This is for their safety.
 The cacti are exposed and close to the path.
 There's a very high risk that animals will come in contact with cacti if they stray from the path at all.